-The Cooperative uses professional service firms in which board members and their family members are employed.
-The firms provided services totaling approximately \$79,000 and \$108,000 to the Cooperative during 2021 and 2020.
+The Cooperative occasionally uses professional service firms in which board members and their family members are employed.
+The firms provided services totaling approximately \$79,000 to the Cooperative during 2021.
+No related party transactions were recorded during 2022.

-At December 31, 2021 and 2020, balances due to the related parties were approximately \$16,000 and \$21,000.
+At December 31, 2022 and 2021, balances due to the related parties were \$0 and \$16,000.
 The outstanding balances are included in accounts payable.